Pat Meyer: Chicago Bears

 On January 24, 2013, Meyer was hired by former Alouettes head coach Marc Trestman to become the Chicago Bears' assistant offensive line coach; Meyer was the third Alouettes assistant to join the Bears, following tight ends coach Andy Bischoff and assistant defensive line coach Michael Sinclair.
 On February 12, 2014, Meyer was promoted to offensive line coach.
 He was not retained by the Bears for the 2015 season.

 Buffalo Bills

 On July 31, 2015, Meyer was hired as a football operations consultant for the Buffalo Bills.

 Los Angeles Chargers

 In 2017, Meyer joined the Los Angeles Chargers as the offensive line coach and run game coordinator.

 Carolina Panthers

-In 2020, Meyer joined the Carolina Panthers as the offensive line coach.He was fired after the 2021 season.
+In 2020, Meyer joined the Carolina Panthers as the offensive line coach.
+He was fired after the 2021 season.

 Pittsburgh Steelers

-On February 15, 2022 Meyer joined the Steelers as the team’s offensive line coach.
+On February 15, 2022, Meyer joined the Steelers as the team’s offensive line coach.
+After the resignation of Mike Tomlin, Meyer was not retained by new head coach, Mike McCarthy.

+Buffalo Bills (second stint)

+On January 29, 2026, Meyer returned to the Buffalo Bills and was hired as the team's offensive line coach under new head coach Joe Brady.